SoK: Unintended Interactions among Machine Learning Defenses and Risks: Unexplored Interactions and Conjectures

 \textbf{\underline{Empirical Validation.}} We validate our conjecture and evaluate how it is influenced by the number of input attributes (\ref{data3}), and model capacity (\ref{model1}).

 \textbf{Nature of Interaction.} We present the attack accuracy across different ratios and explanation algorithms in Figure~\ref{fig:explDistInf}.
-For all the ratios and explanation algorithms, the attack accuracy is higher than a random guess of 50\%, validating our conjecture -- explanations indeed leak distribution properties of $\dtrain$, and increase \ref{p4}.
+We use all 42 attributes for evaluation.
+For the three explanation algorithms, the attack accuracy is higher than a random guess of 50\% for most of the ratios, validating our conjecture -- explanations indeed leak distribution properties of $\dtrain$, and increase \ref{p4}.

 \textbf{Number of input attributes (\ref{data3}).} We use an attribute selection algorithm to select the top $35$, $25$ and $15$ attributes from the original $42$ attributes.
+We evaluate the impact of varying the top-k relevant attributes on the interaction.
 We fix $\alpha_1$=$0.5$ and $\alpha_2$=$0.1$ as it shows the highest attack accuracy (Figure~\ref{fig:explDistInf}).
 We present the results in Table~\ref{tab:propinfdata3}.

 { \tabcolsep{3pt}

 }